MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-smart-narrative.md

 - Summaries of visuals whose columns are grouped by other columns and for visuals that are built on a data group field
 - Cross-filtering out of a visual
 - Renaming dynamic values or editing automatically generated dynamic values
-- Summaries of visuals that contain on-the-fly calculations like QnA arithmetic, complex measures in the fields such as percentage of grand total and measures from extension schemas.
+- Summaries of visuals that contain on-the-fly calculations like QnA arithmetic, complex measures such as percentage of grand total and measures from extension schemas.
 - [Calculation groups](/analysis-services/tabular-models/calculation-groups)